Labuan: History

 In World War II, Labuan was occupied by Japan from 3 January 1942 until June 1945 and garrisoned by units of the Japanese 37th Army, which controlled Northern Borneo.
 The island served as the administrative centre for the Japanese forces.
 During the occupation, the Japanese Government changed the island name to Maida Island (前田島 [Maeda-shima]) on 9 December 1942 after Marquis Toshinari Maeda, as a remembrance to the first Japanese commander in northern Borneo.
 Maeda was killed in an air crash at Bintulu, Sarawak when en route to the island to open the airfield there.
 As the Allied counter-attack came closer, the Japanese also developed Labuan and Brunei Bay as a naval base.

 The liberation of Borneo by the Allied forces began on 10 June 1945 when the Australian Army under the command of Australian Major General George Wootten launched an attack under the codename of Operation Oboe Six.
 Labuan became the main objective for the Allied forces to repossess.
 Soon, the 9th Division of the Australian Army launched the attack with support from airstrikes and sea bombardments until the capture of the Labuan airstrip.
 Most of the Labuan island area including the main town of Victoria was under the control of Allied forces within four days of the landing on 10 June.
 On 9 September 1945, the Japanese Lieutenant General Masao Baba officially surrendered at a place now known as Surrender Point near the Layang-layang beach which he had been brought to the 9th Division headquarters on the island to sign the surrender document in front of the Australian 9th Division Army Commander George Wootten.

 The name of Labuan was later restored by the British and the island was administered under the British Military Administration together with the rest of the Straits Settlements.
-Labuan then on 15 July 1946 joined the North Borneo Crown Colony, which in turn became a part of the state of Sabah and Malaysia in 1963.
+Labuan then on 15 July 1946 joined the North Borneo Crown Colony, which in turn became the state of Sabah and Malaysia in 1963.
 In 1984, the Government of Sabah ceded Labuan to the federal government and later was admitted as a federal territory.
+This was done so that it could become an offshore financial centre.
 It was declared an international offshore financial centre and free trade zone in 1990.